mathiasertl/django-ca/docs/source/quickstart/as_app.rst

 You do not need any special software besides Python |minimum-python| or later and a recent version of pip.

+If you want to use ACMEv2 or Celery, you need a cache that shares data between individual processes.
+From the backends included in Django, Memcached and Redis do this.
+This document configures Redis as a cache.

 It is strongly recommended that you run a `Celery task queue <https://docs.celeryproject.org/>`_.
 If you do, you need a message transport like RabbitMQ or Redis.
 Redis is used in the examples below, because it is easiest to set up and doubles as a cache.